jkcarraher/LEMP-test/README.md

 # LEMP G-Cloud Server
 Published on September 10, 2023 by John Carraher

 This is going to be an in depth guide of how I setup a LEMP stack on Google Cloud VM and setup a custom domain name [tokyosniper.org](http://tokyosniper.org/).
 Resources are a little outdated so I figured I'd give an updated walkthrough documenting my process of doing this all the way through.
+The code above is for another LEMP server I created on a Ubuntu 20.04 VM (Using UTM on my MacBook Air), but the stack installation process and code is exactly the same.

 ## Setting Up a Google Cloud VM
 1. Login into Cloud Platform Console.
 In the Cloud Platform Console, go to the  **VM Instances** [page](https://console.cloud.google.com/compute/instances).